gabrielweyer/azure-functions-telemetry/README.md

 ### Discarding duplicate exceptions

 This is implemented by [DuplicateExceptionsFilter][duplicate-exceptions-filter].
-In order to discard the additional duplicate exception for the Service Bus binding, you’ll need to call `DiscardServiceBusDuplicateExceptions` and provide the Functions names.
+In order to discard the additional Service Bus binding duplicate exception, you’ll need to call `DiscardServiceBusDuplicateExceptions` and provide the Functions names.
 Hopefully this is something that will be improved later on.

 ### Discarding health requests